nathanwoulfe/NestingContently/README.md

 While the days of Nested Content are largely behind us, the same issue exists in Block Grid and Block List.

-The latest version of Nesting Contently (Episode V - A New Hope) supports ONLY Block-based editors on Umbraco 10 and 11, adding a toggle to the block header so your editors will forever be ... wait for it ...
+The latest version of Nesting Contently (Episode V - The Toggle Strikes Back) supports ONLY Block-based editors on Umbraco 10 and 11, adding a toggle to the block header so your editors will forever be ... wait for it ...
 Nesting Contently.

 # Getting started